sarikasurampudi/oml/adb-oml/connect-provision-adb/connect-provision-adb2.md

 -   Learn how to provision an ADW instance
 -   Learn how to provision an ATP instance
--   Create a user in ADW and grant privileges
+-   Create a user in ADW and ATP and grant privileges
 -   Load data into a table

 ### Prerequisites